connorturlan/web-server-py/readme.md

 ## Future Plans

--   Remove default terminal behaviour for `WebModule`.
-    -   Use dictionary to link paths to modules, match longest path.
 -   Implement OPTION for preflight CORS requests in the base module for simplicity.
     -   Allow toggling and configuring CORS within the `WebModule` or `HTTPController`.
 -   Use `os.path.exists` instead of `try-catch` for existence checking.